Mohit9486/Annavam/FIREBASE_SETUP.md

 4. Select your region (choose closest to your location)
 5. Click "Done"

+## Step 2.1: Set up Firebase Authentication

+1. In your Firebase project, click "Authentication" in the left sidebar
+2. Click "Get started"
+3. Go to "Sign-in method" tab
+4. Click on "Email/Password"
+5. **Enable** Email/Password authentication
+6. Click "Save"
+7. Go to "Users" tab to create your first admin account (or use the website signup)

 ## Step 3: Set up Firebase Hosting

 1. Click "Hosting" in the left sidebar